junxit/us-congress-bills-110/metadata.md

 - 2007-01-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H307)
 - 2007-01-10 — The previous question was ordered pursuant to the rule. (consideration: CR H298)
 - 2007-01-10 — UNFINISHED BUSINESS - Pursuant to the provisions of H.Res.
 6, the Chair announced that further consideration of H.R.
 2 will continue later in the legislative day.
+- 2007-01-11 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 5.